-This gel is what many people use to dehumidify their gun safe. because it is the little packet of stuff that comes in new items.
-If you purchase a gun safe, even one with a dehumidifier built in, you will most likely have a silica gel pack inside of it to keep it moisture free while boxed up in a store waiting for you to take it home.
+This gel is what many people use keep their gun safe dry inside. because it is the little packet of stuff that comes in new items.
+If you purchase a gun safe, even one with a built in dehumidifier, you will most likely have a silica gel pack inside of it to keep it moisture free while boxed up in a store waiting for you to take it home.
 They are a part of what is considered a desiccant dehumidifier and work by soaking up moisture like a sponge would do.
 They are a cheap option to use and easy to put in wherever you need it.
 You should change them out every couple months, but most can be put into an oven, dried out, and reused as per the manufacturer’s directions.
-This type of dehumidifier does not prevent moisture from forming, but it soaks it up when it forms.
+Silica gel does not prevent moisture from forming, but it soaks it up when it forms.

 An electric gun safe dehumidifier is one of the most expensive options, but many people feel that it is well worth it.
 It controls the moisture or condensation in your safe by providing the interior of it with a constant heat source.
 It resembles a rod, often it is called the “goldenrod” because it is nothing more than an exposed heating element that evaporates all moisture inside of the gun safe.
 However, electric does mean that you will have wires that must stay plugged in at all times.
 Some safes have electric outlets inside of them so it is easy to plug in.
 For safes without an electric outlet inside, you will have to run the wire through the door or create a small hole for it to pass through.

 Pros and Cons of a Gun Safe Dehumidifier

 The pros of a dehumidifier being inside of your gun safe is simple.
 If you do not allow moisture to thrive inside of it, you will never have to worry about papers developing black spots or guns that no longer work because they are so rusty.

 The cons of using a dehumidifier will depend mostly on the type that you choose to use.